h0r-z0n/BootAnimation-for-Rooted-Devices-GokuXCyberPunk2077/README.md

 # BootAnimation-for-Rooted-Devices-GokuXCyberPunk2077
-## Complete Zip is Available on Drive Link
+## Complete Zip is Available on Google Drive
 ## Click to access